tofetpuzo/MERN/project 3/project3.md

  `npm init`.

  This will allow a package.json file to be created.
-This file contains information about the application and dependencies required for applications to run smoothly.
+The file contains information about the application and dependencies required for applications to run smoothly.

  ![node](./images/ins.png)